mattrwillman/scripts/README.md

 # scripts
-This repository contains helpful scripts for bioinformatics.
+Helpful scripts for bioinformatics.

+__split_fasta.py__:  Creates single-sequence fastas from a multi-fasta file.